-Leaf Cuttings - This method of propagation is by far the most enjoyable, and the easiest way to identically duplicate the original plant.
-High levels of cytokinin found in the Gloxinia or Sinningia enable its leaves to root and produce new lateral growths along serrated wounds.
-Leaves that are at least 8cm long and part of an established plant are most successful.
+Leaf Cuttings (Easy to Moderate) - This method of propagation is by far the most enjoyable, and the easiest way to identically duplicate the original plant.
+High levels of 'Cytokinin' found in the leaves enable them to root and produce new lateral growths along its serrated wounds.
+Leaves that are at least 5cm long and part of an established plant are most successful.
 Use clean scissors and cautiously remove closely to the main stem, empathising the simpleness of the wound.
 Directly cut along the midrib (central column of the leaf) and place this end into the soil.

-For its soil, choose a well-draining potting mix, ideally Seed & Cuttings Compost, but ordinary multipurpose with a splash of perlite is acceptable too.
-Place the leaf sections wound-down in around an inch into the soil, applying slight pressure around the base of the leaf for extra support.
-Keep the pot in a sealed transparent bag to maintain high humidity, a pivotal element for quick healthy growth.
+For its soil, choose a well-draining potting mix, ideally 'Houseplant' compost, but ordinary multipurpose with a splash of perlite is acceptable, too.
+Place the leaf sections wound-down in around an inch into the soil, applying slight pressure around the base of the leaf for support.
+Keep the pot in a sealed transparent bag to maintain high humidity and puncture a few small holes for air circulation.
 Open the bag every couple of days to monitor how the cuttings are performing and to check if the soil needs watering.
-If propagation is successful, you should start to see new shoots surfacing the soil line after 6 - 8 weeks.
+If propagation is successful, you'll start to see new shoots surfacing the soil line after around eight weeks.
 Keep growing conditions moist and always avoid direct sunlight - do not let the soil thoroughly dry out or become waterlogged.
-Once the shoots are big enough to pot on (3 - 5 leaves on each growth), they may be potted up in Houseplant Compost or another well-draining potting mix in 8cm pots.
+Once the shoots are big enough to pot on (3 - 5 leaves on each growth), they may be potted up in 'Houseplant' compost or another well-draining potting mix in 7cm pots.
 Repot as necessary and care in the same way as adult specimens.

-Gloxinia are perennial, with flowers typically appearing around May to October, but can bloom in any season.
-The individual flower can last up to six weeks, whereas the overall show can last several months.
-It's heavily important not to allow moisture to sit on the flowers' cubbyholes, as botrytis petal blight is a serious threat among Violet growers.
+Sinningia are perennial, with flowers typically appearing around May to October, but can bloom in any season.
+The individual flower can last up to six weeks, with the overall show can last several months.
+It's important not to allow moisture to sit on the flowers' cubbyholes, as Botrytis Petal Blight and basal rot are a serious threat among Sinningia growers.

-Not known to be poisonous by consumption of pets and humans.
-If high quantities are eaten, it may result in vomiting, nausea and a loss of appetite.
+Not known to be poisonous when consumed by pets and humans.
+If large quantities are eaten, it may result in vomiting, nausea and a loss of appetite.